pointOfive/STA130/README.md

 - 2 hours of in-person tutorial activities (15%) focussing on written and verbal comminication

-  > - 1 hours of written and verbal communication homework (10%) designed to develop and practice the skills evaluated on the exams and the course project
+  > - 1 hour of written and verbal communication homework (10%) designed to develop and practice the skills evaluated on the exams and the course project

 ## Course Grading